Scale Economies and Aggregate Productivity: Introduction

 Recent research in endogenous growth theory shows that changing technologies affect firm cost structures, which in turn explains stagnating growth. \textcite{deRidder2024_AER} models intangible inputs as reducing marginal costs and raising fixed costs.
 Unlike us, the focus is the level of constant marginal costs, not the slope of marginal costs. \textcite{AghionBergeaudBoppartKlenowLi2023_ReStud} model a fixed cost that increases with the number of product lines, but as technology improves, the fixed cost becomes less sensitive to the number of products.
 Our paper differs from this research, which focuses on quantitative endogenous growth models with an important role for R\&D, and a main aim of replicating US stagnation facts.
 We present a parsimonious and tractable analysis based on firm entry to directly link the firm-level determinants of scale economies to aggregate productivity.
 Conceptually, this body of work, including our paper, contributes to the hypothesis that recent changes in technology have affected firm cost structures, and lead to important aggregate effects.
 To our knowledge, our work is the first to directly compare the effect of returns to scale and fixed costs, and formalise these effects of new technologies through the economies of scale channel.
 Informally, it is understood that these are two sources of scalable technologies and are hallmarks of intangible capital \parencite{HaskelWestlake2017_book}.
 We formalise that they both affect scale economies in the same way, but can lead to distinct aggregate productivity effects.

-Our model is a neoclassical growth model with heterogeneous firms based on \textcite{HopenhaynRogerson1993_JPE, RestucciaRogerson2008_RED, BarsegyhanDiCecio2016_EER}.
+Our model is a neoclassical growth model with heterogeneous firms based on \textcite{HopenhaynRogerson1993_JPE, RestucciaRogerson2008_RED, BarseghyanDiCecio2016_EER}.
 The model is similar to two-factor closed-economy versions of \textcite{Melitz2003_ecta, GhironiMelitz2005_QJE}.
 We include firm production with fixed costs and returns to scale similar to the models of \textcite{Kim2004_JEDC, AtkesonKehoe2005_JPE, BartelsmanHaltiwangerScarpetta2013_AER, Kim2021_JIE}. \textcite{KehrigGao2021_wp} present a partial equilibrium industry model under perfect competition and focus on cross-industry variation in returns to scale and productivity dispersion.
 Similarly to our theory, they show a positive relationship between productivity and returns to scale across industries, whereby a rise in returns to scale leads to selection of more-productive firms.

 Several recent articles provide estimates of returns to scale in the US economy. \textcite{KehrigGao2021_wp} estimate slightly decreasing returns to scale in US manufacturing firms.
-Using similar US data, \textcite{RuzicHo2020_WP} find a decline in returns to scale from 1982 to 2007.
+Using similar US data, \textcite{RuzicHo2021_ReStat} find a decline in returns to scale from 1982 to 2007.
 Using Compustat data, \textcite{Chiavari2022_wp} documents rising returns to scale through production function estimation, and \textcite[][Figure 7]{deLoeckerEeckhoutUnger2020_QJE} documents increasing overhead cost shares as evidence of rising scale economies. \textcite{BaqaeeFarhiSangani2023_Restud} also document economies of scale in US firms. \textcite{LashkariBauerBoussard2024_AER} find cost elasticity below one for French corporations, which implies economies of scale.
 For the UK economy, \textcite{Oulton1996_JIE,HarrisLau1998_OEP,GirmaGorg2002_CEPR} document constant or slightly decreasing returns to scale for manufacturing firms.
+Recent evidence for EU countries suggests returns to scale increasing over time \parencite{McAdamMeinenPapageorgiouSchulte2024_WP}, consistent with our UK findings.